Treatment of Epilepsy

 Magnetic Resonance Imaging or MRI machine

 To determine whether a patient with drug-resistant epilepsy is a candidate for surgery they need to undergo a complicated presurgical evaluation involving video–EEG monitoring, a brain MRI (magnetic resonance imaging) and a neurological, psychiatric and neuropsychological assessment.
-In certain cases, functional neuroimaging tests (PET, SPECT, etc.), the Wada test or an invasive electrode study must be conducted.
-These are performed to evaluate if the advantages of an intervention outweigh the potential risks.
+In certain cases, functional neuroimaging tests (PET, SPECT, etc.), functional magnetic resonance imaging or an invasive electrode study must be conducted.
+These are performed to locate the position of the epileptic focus in the brain and to evaluate if the advantages of an intervention outweigh the potential risks.

 Person with a helmet and a syringe